Translate

 Blinatumomab

 Blinatumomab is a special antibody used to treat some subtypes of B-cell acute lymphoblastic leukemia.
-Blinatumomab binds to a molecule on the surface of leukemic cells called CD19, as well as a molecular on the patient’s own normal Tcells.
+Blinatumomab binds to a molecule on the surface of leukemic cells called CD19, as well as a molecular on the patient’s own normal T cells.
 This enables the patient’s own immune system to kill the leukemic cells.
-Treatment usually occurs in a hospital or clinic because it is a relatively new therapy and it is important to document the side effects.
-Treatment of patients with B-cell acute lymphoblastic leukemia with blinatumomab is rapidly becoming the gold standard treatment and is very likely to revolutionise the treatment of this disease.
+Treatment usually takes place in a hospital or clinic, because it is a relatively new therapy and it is important to document the side effects.
+Treatment of patients with B-cell acute lymphoblastic leukemia with blinatumomab is rapidly becoming the gold-standard treatment and is very likely to revolutionize the treatment of this disease.

 Inotuzumab ozogamicin

-Brexucabtagene autoleucel is approved to treat adults with B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatments.
+Brexucabtagene autoleucel is approved to treat adults with B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatment.

-Obecabtageneautoleucel is a CAR T-cell therapy that is approved in the US to treat adults with B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatments.
+Obecabtagene autoleucel is a CAR T-cell therapy that is approved to treat adults with B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatments.

 Radiation therapy or radiotherapy